|

 Kevin (Yu-Teng) Li

-Previously, I graduated from University of California, Berkeley with a B.S. in Electrical Engineering and Computer Sciences, where I did my research in Active Learning in Segmentation under the supervision of Trevor Darrell.
+Previously, I graduated from University of California, Berkeley with a B.S. in Electrical Engineering and Computer Sciences, where I did my research in Active Learning under the supervision of Trevor Darrell.

 Email /